Romerico234/Operating-Systems/exercises/quizzes/quiz3.md

 # Question 2: Semaphores and the Dining Philosophers

-## (a) Define a semaphore (1 point).
+## (a) Define a semaphore.
 Identify the problem that occurs when all philosophers attempt to pick up their left chopstick simultaneously.

 - **Semaphore:** Shared, non-negative integer used to control the CS and manipulated only by atomic operations `wait(P)` / `signal(V)`.
 An atomic operations ensures it cannot be interrupted during execution and that only one process at a time can modify the lock variable.